llllllllll/cnamedtuple/README.rst

 cnamedtuple
 ===========

-An implementation of namedtuple written in C for warp speed.
+An implementation of namedtuple written in c for warp speed.

 Tested against Python3.4.2 and Python3.5 0a0.